fontys-intersect/fontys-intersect-2020/bestpractices/securedatatransfer.md

 - [Airquality](cases/airquality#Vulnerabilities)

-There was a distinct lack of encryption of any kind on the air quality project, leaving the system vulnerable.
+There was a distinct lack of encryption of any kind on the air quality project.

 - [Smartscreen](cases/smartscreen#Vulnerabilities)

-The smart screen also lacked encryption were needed, the update system.
-This allowed an attacker to spoof a malicious update.
+The server that sends a software update to the screen did not use any encryption, allowing an attacker to read and even change the update to his own.

 ## Bibliography